Call Us (714) 628-1020 · info@gmcompliance.com

 UL Recertification

 If for instance a UL listed product is modified in the field and an inspecting agency request that it be re-certified, UL could perform a field evaluation on the product, but they cannot relist it.
-Because field evaluations and listings are handled by different divisions within UL (and most other NRTLs), the team that would perform said field evaluation would not be the same team that did the original listing or any other listings.
-Much like the term UL certification, UL recertification (or field evaluation) can generally be performed by any accredited Field Evaluation Body (FEB).
+OSHA NRTL rules do not allow for re-listing of products in the field.
+In addition, because field evaluations and listings are handled by different divisions within UL (and most other NRTLs), the team that would perform the field evaluation would not be the same team that did the original listing certification.
+Much like the term UL certification, UL recertification is more accurately described by another term – field evaluation, and can generally be performed by any accredited Field Evaluation Body (FEB).

 One may think that, because this approval type applies mostly to equipment in a workplace, that OSHA would regulate this process.
 Surprisingly, OSHA has nothing to do with FEBs or field evaluations.